awesome-cloud-dx/awesome-cloud-dx/README.md

 - Cohesive - Modern development platform for fast-moving teams
 - Digger Classic (aka Lemon / AWS Bootstrap) - Alternative UI for AWS.
 Pivot to [Control plane for Terraform](https://digger.dev)
 - Hop.io - No more configs.
 No more fuss.
 Just push your code
+- Nucleus - The easiest way to build, deploy and manage services on Kubernetes.
+Pivot to [Neosync](https://www.neosync.dev/)
 - Powertools - The fastest way to ship software on your cloud account
 - RunX Automated Infrastructure on any cloud
 - Tinystacks - Fastest way to deploy your Docker app on AWS